On $x(ax+1)+y(by+1)+z(cz+1)$ and $x(ax+b)+y(ay+c)+z(az+d)$

 {\rm (ii)} $w\in\N$ can be written as $3x^2+6y^2$ with $x,y\in\Z$, if and only if $3\mid w$ and $w=u^2+2v^2$ for some $u,v\in\Z$.

 {\rm (iii)} Let $n\in\N$ with $6n+1$ not a square.
-Then, for any $\da\in\{0,1\}$ we can write $6n+1$ as $x^2+3y^2+6z^2$ with $x,y,z\in\Z$ with $x\eq\da\pmod2$. \endproclaim \Remark\ 2.2.
-Part (i) first appeared in the middle of a proof given on page 173 of [JP] (see also [Su15a, Lemma 2.1] for other similar results).
-Parts (ii) and (iii) are Lemmas 3.1 and 3.3 of the author [S15a].
+Then, for any $\da\in\{0,1\}$ we can write $6n+1$ as $x^2+3y^2+6z^2$ with $x,y,z\in\Z$ and $x\eq\da\pmod2$. \endproclaim \Remark\ 2.2.
+Part (i) first appeared in the middle of a proof given on page 173 of [JP] (see also [S15, Lemma 2.1] for other similar results).
+Parts (ii) and (iii) are Lemmas 3.1 and 3.3 of the author [S15].

 {\it Proof of Theorem 1.2}.
 Let us fix a nonnegative integer $n$.

 (i) As $24n+11\eq3\pmod 8$, by the Gauss-Legendre theorem there are odd integers $u,v,w$ such that $24n+11=u^2+v^2+w^2=w^2+2\bar u^2+2\bar v^2$, where $\bar u=(u+v)/2$ and $\bar v=(u-v)/2$.
 As $2(\bar u^2+\bar v^2)\eq 11-w^2\eq10\eq2\pmod 8$, we have $\bar u\not\eq\bar v\pmod2$.
 Without loss of generality, we assume that $2\mid \bar u$ and $2\nmid \bar v$.
 If $3\nmid\bar v$, then $\gcd(6,\bar v)=1$.
 When $3\mid\bar v$, we have $3\nmid \bar u$ (since $w^2\not\eq11\pmod3$), and $w^2+2\bar v^2$ is a positive multiple of $3$, thus by Lemma 2.3(i) there are $s,t\in\Z$ with $3\nmid st$ such that $s^2+2t^2=w^2+2\bar v^2\eq3\pmod 8$ and hence $2\nmid st$.
 Anyway, $24n+11$ can be written as $r^2+2s^2+2t^2$ with $r,s,t\in\Z$ and $\gcd(6,t)=1$.
 Since $r^2+2s^2\eq11-2t^2\eq0\pmod 3$, by Lemma 2.3(ii) we may write $r^2+2s^2=3r_0^2+6s_0^2$ with $r_0,s_0\in\Z$.
 Since $3r_0^2+6s_0^2=r^2+2s^2\eq 11-2t^2\eq 9\pmod 8$, we have $r_0^2+2s_0^2\eq3\pmod 8$ and hence $2\nmid r_0s_0$.
 Write $s_0=2x+1$, $r_0$ or $-r_0$ as $4y+1$, and $t$ or $-t$ as $6z+1$, where $x,y,z\in\Z$.
 Then